Hugal31/yara-rust/README.md

 ## Features

-* Support Yara 3.7.
+* Support from Yara 3.7 to 3.10.
 * Compile rules from strings or files.
 * Save and load compiled rules.
 * Scan byte arrays (`&[u8]`) or files.

 ### TODO

-- [ ] Support other versions of yara.
 - [ ] Remove some `unwrap` on string conversions (currently this crate assume the rules, meta and namespace identifier are valid Rust's `str`).
+- [ ] Implement the scanner API.
 - [ ] Look at the source code of Yara (or in documentation if specified) to assess thread safety.
 - [ ] Look at the source code of Yara (or in documentation if specified) to see if we can remove some `mut` in some functions (as `Yara::new_compiler` and `Yara::load_rules`).